NiravBhattLab/Agenti_AI_for_COBRA/README.md

 ---

-Built with ❤️ for enabling scientific discovery with AI.
+Built with ❤️ for enabling scientific discovery with AI by [Aadhitya Sriram](https://github.com/aadhitya-sriram) and [Pavan Kumar](https://github.com/pavan-kumar-s).